Deipied/the_traveler_project/README.md

 Certain items can affect behavior

 # items
-Lantern: Needed for all the rooms except Great Hall, if a player enters a room without a lantern they can not see anything and won’t be able to interact.
+Lantern: Needed for all the room except Great Hall, if a player enters a room without a lantern they can not see anything and won’t be able to interact.

 Keys: Crypt Room Key